ylhyw/STCGCar/README.md

 # STCGCar: Spatial Transcriptomics Clustering with Graph Contrastive Learning and Augmentation Strategy

 STCGCar is a state-of-the-art framework designed for clustering spatial transcriptomics (ST) data.
-By leveraging graph contrastive learning, reversible neural networks for data augmentation, and redundancy reduction strategies, STCGCar effectively overcomes challenges in high-dimensional data clustering and achieves superior performance.
+By leveraging graph contrastive learning, reversible networks for data augmentation, and redundancy reduction strategies, STCGCar effectively overcomes challenges in high-dimensional data clustering and achieves superior performance.

 ---